PUPIL PREMIUM

 Free School Meals

-In addition, the following pupils will be protected against losing their free school meals as follows:
+In addition, the following pupils will be protected against losing their free school meals:

-• Since 1 April 2018, all exisiting free school meals claimants have continued to receive free school meals whilst Universal Credit is rolled out.
-This applies even if their earnings rise above the threshold during that time.
+- Since 1 April 2018, all existing free school meals claimants have continued to receive free school meals whilst Universal Credit is rolled out.
+This applies regardless of any change in household circumstances, including if their earnings rise above the threshold during that time.
+Protections will remain in place until the end of the 2025/26 school year.

-A pupil is only eligible to receive a free school meal when a claim for the meal has been made on their behalf and their eligibility, or protected status, has been verified by the school where they are enrolled or by the local authority.
+A pupil is only eligible to receive a free school meal when a claim for the meal has been made by them or by are parent or other responsible adult on their behalf and their eligibility, or protected status, has been verified by the school where they are enrolled or by the local authority.

 Please note: If you have a younger child starting school in September and you are no longer eligible, they will not be protected because this would be a new claim.